The following processing options can be adjusted when enabling the mesh generation:

 - PIX4Dcatch: For projects with limited extent.
 Optimized for hand-held captured data with PIX4DCatch.

-- Thin structures: For projects that capture thin structures, i.e., cables, powerline tower structures, antennas.
+- Thin structures: For projects that capture thin structures, i.e., cables, powerline tower structures, and antennas.

 Selecting Template for the Mesh generation.